-Will Changing My Business Name Hurt My Search Rankings?
+Will Changing Your Business Name Hurt Your Search Rankings?

 One of the most common questions we get asked at Meaningful Marketing is “will changing my business name, address or phone number negatively hurt my organic, or Google My Business search rankings?”
 We always answer “well, it depends.”

 So, let’s first start off by talking about the organic rankings.
 We have not seen a client suffer negative or poor search rankings because they have inconsistent name, address or phone number listed on business directories.
 Now, when we first start out with a client, we do a data scrape of all their business listings and make sure they do have consistent name, address and phone number listed on all these directories.
 So we make sure we get on top of that right away and clean them up.

 However, we do have cases where we have clients come to us who have had a few business name changes, or maybe they’ve changed addresses or a changed phone number here or there.
 And in those cases when we start working with them, we obviously want to go through and clean up their data, and make sure they’re listed correctly and consistently across the web.
 But we haven’t seen a negative impact on their organic search rankings.